By Councillor Charles Jago

 - THAT Council notes that the NSW Government specifically promised an “on-street rapid transit system” *** from Burwood to the CBD along Parramatta Road (using light rail or buses) in the original PRCUTS documents as a necessary prerequisite to PRCUTS rezoning, and that Council writes to the Minister of Transport requesting a briefing on the options for Rapid Transit along Parramatta Road.

 These amendments highlight major gaps in infrastructure which are the responsibility of the NSW Government.
-Unfortunately, the Mayor did not allow me to formally put these amendments, due to his error in applying Canada Bay Council’s Code of Meeting Practice (2019).
+Unfortunately, the Mayor did not allow me to formally put these amendments, due to his error in applying Canada Bay Council’s Code of Meeting Practice (which dates from 2019).
 There was however some brief discussion of the amendments.
 Councillor Parnaby did not agree to include these amendments in her motion.

 From my perspective, Council has lost an opportunity to hold the NSW Government accountable on critical infrastructure for which they are responsible, but no action whatever is visible – the government is not responding.
 Of course, if Council cannot speak strongly about it, we cannot expect much back from the government.